appliedtechnology/jsfs-lab-lintingDemo/README.md

 - [The ESLint tool](https://eslint.org/docs/user-guide/getting-started), combined with
 - [the Salt configuration](https://www.npmjs.com/package/eslint-config-salt)

 To create this basic linting setup run the following command in the root of your project: `npm install eslint-config-salt --save-dev` (you can inspect the package.json in this repository to see that we're using  this configuration).
-Then copy the `.eslintrc.json` file and its contents.
+Then copy the `.eslintrc.json` file from this repo and its contents.
 Now all you need to do is to create the lint commands described in the `package.json`.

 There are other ESLint configurations (like airbnb, standard, Google etc) and ESLint is also highly [configurable](https://eslint.org/docs/user-guide/configuring).
 We suggest that you throughout the course play around with different setups of ESLint to get fully comfortable with the tool.